Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 impl e

-physical therapist can help address the underlying muscle imbalances and Improve the child's gait mechanics.
+physical therapist can help address the underlying muscle imbalances and Boost the child's gait mechanics.

 Referring the child to an orthopedic surgeon for lower extremity tendon lengthening or muscle-tendon unit lengthening procedures (option A) may be a consideration, but it should not be the initial intervention, as more conservative management should be attempted first.